 - The banded krait is a nocturnal species, most active during the nighttime.
 They spend most of the day hiding in vegetation, pits, or drains.

 - The banded krait is known by many local names.
-In Thai, for instance, it’s called ngu sam liam, which roughly translates as triangular snake.
+In Thai, for instance, it’s called ngu sam liam, which roughly translates as a triangular snake.

 - Krait is thought to come from the Hindi word karait, possibly meaning a type of dark venomous snake.